nical/blog/content/posts/lyon-1-0.md

 `lyon 1.0.0` wasn't as big a release as, say, `0.15.0` in which the fill tessellator was rewritten.
 It isn't the end of a cycle nor the beginning of one, it is simply time to do a bit of cleanup and mark the symbolic `1.0` to reflect that the project is fairly stable.

 I did rewrite the stroke tessellator to introduce the fancy variable width feature.
-That means there's realistically a bit of risk there of new bugs.
+That means there's realistically a bit of a higher risk of new bugs there.
 I encourage you all to report them and I will do my best to fix them quickly.

 There are a number of lyon-related things I would like to do next, some of which are venturing away from tessellated triangle meshes.
 I don't want to tease them out too soon as it may be a while before I get them into a workable state.
 Stay tuned!